 Travel within the working day is a regular feature of the role not just within your own region but also partnering trusts when cover might be low.
 You may finish your shift over an hour away from your base station.
 Overseas work or travel is unusual.

-Salary figures are intented as a guide only.
+Salary data from NHS Agenda for Change.
+Figures are intended as a guide only.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.